OriolGraCar/InteractMaker/Report.md

 To check Clashes we use 1.5 Amstrongs, which is smaller than the N,C and O vVnderwalls radius.
 This means that if we found several atoms at this distance they must be clashing.

 Values of Vanderwalls radius taken from: http://ww2.chemistry.gatech.edu/~lw26/structure/molecular_interactions/mol_int.html

+Nelson, David L. (David Lee), 1942-.
+(2008).
+Lehninger principles of biochemistry.
+New York :W.H.
+Freeman,

+Kuznetsova, I. M., Turoverov, K. K., & Uversky, V. N. (2014).
+What Macromolecular Crowding Can Do to a Protein.
+International Journal of Molecular Sciences, 15(12), 23090–23140.